olekscode/andCardsQR/README.md

 ### Step 3: Ideate

 On this step we started brainstorming the ideas.
-It's truly impressive how many ideas can four people generate in 10 minutes
+It's truly impressive how many ideas can four people generate in 20 minutes.
+Most ideas were just crazy and required things like teleportation, space travel, or artificial intelligence.
+But we were going for quantity, not quality, and building on top of these silly ideas we came up with really good ones.

 ![](img/ideate.jpg)

+After having generated over 100 ideas we went on to structure and organize them.
+We started by separating three clusters:

+* **IT solutions**: creating an app or a website
+* **Organizational solutions**: long coffee breaks, tour guides etc.
+* **"Magic"**: conference in open space, reading minds, becoming part of collective superintelligence etc.

 ![](img/ideate-order.jpg)

 ### Step 4: Prototype